 Los Zetas is a Mexican drug cartel known for its sophisticated crime machine and brutality.
-What’s distressing about the criminal organization is not only the atrocities they have committed in the past but the potential they possess to increase their scale of operations and perpetuate more horrors in the future.
+What’s distressing about the criminal organization is the atrocities they have committed in the past and the potential they possess to increase their scale of operations and perpetuate more horrors in the future.
 The following facts also illustrate the reality that an immediate defeat of the drug cartel may be far from feasible.
 These are the top ten distressing facts about Los Zetas you don’t want to know.

-10 Los Zetas Was Formed By Ex-Military Men
+10 Los Zetas Was Formed by Ex-Military Men

 Countries’ militaries are dedicated to defense from external aggression and the protection of people’s lives and properties.
 Imagine how tragic it would be for such a respected and honored organization to become an evil one like Los Zetas.
 To set the records straight, Los Zetas was formed by Mexican ex-military men.
 The deadly organization started out as the enforcement branch of the Mexican Gulf Cartel.
 The group was originally made up of 34 Mexican Special Forces soldiers.

 When Osiel Cardenas Guillen took over as the leader of the Gulf Cartel, it was in the midst of a violent turf war.
-In order to protect himself from harm, Guillen hired a retired Mexican soldier as his bodyguard, who in turn solicited 30 Mexican Army deserters to form the cartel’s well-paid mercenary wing.
+To protect himself from harm, Guillen hired a retired Mexican soldier as his bodyguard, who in turn solicited 30 Mexican Army deserters to form the cartel’s well-paid mercenary wing.
 Eventually, this group broke away to become a drug cartel of their own, which is now the notorious Los Zetas.
-There have been several criminal organizations in the world which have perpetrated destructive acts against humanity without any form of military training, either formal or informal.
+There have been several criminal organizations in the world that have perpetrated destructive acts against humanity without any form of military training, either formal or informal.
 What should we expect from a heartless criminal organization put together by ex-military men?

 It is disheartening to hear that the founding fathers of a criminal organization like Los Zetas received training from US military officers.
 It is a fact that some of the cartel’s initial members were elite Mexican troops who were trained in the early 1990s by America’s 7th Special Forces Group.
-They were given map reading courses, communications, and standard Special Forces training as well as instruction on how to use light and heavy weapons, machine guns, and several other automatic weapons.
+They were given map reading courses, communications, and standard Special Forces training and instruction on how to use light and heavy weapons, machine guns, and several other automatic weapons.

 The irony of this scenario is that the training they received was supposed to prepare them for counterinsurgency and counter-narcotics operations.
 Instead, they became the drug cartel they were supposed to fight.
-You cannot underestimate the capabilities of a cartel whose founding fathers were trained by the US military.
+You cannot underestimate the capabilities of a cartel whose founding fathers were trained by the U.S. military.
 This is a unique and distressing fact about the deadly gang.

-8 It Is The Largest Drug Cartel In Mexico
+8 It Is the Largest Drug Cartel in Mexico